injekim/The-Nottingham-Forest/README.md

 > A mock e-commerce website for BUSI4493 22-23

 This is a mock website for a fictitious company that specialises in delivering trees and plants to its customers.
-It’s called ‘The Nottingham Forest’ because what else would it be called?
+We have named it ‘The Nottingham Forest’ because what else would it be called?

 ## Interface Design
 ### Colour palette
 ![schema](./README/palette.png)
+The bright and attention-grabbing *#AFFF50* was selected to represent growth and renewal, while the natural and earthy *#365216* complements the brighter green hue.
+The medium grey *#6D6D6D* provides contrast for text and design elements, and the light grey *#C4C4C4* creates a feeling of openness and space as a background or border element.

 ### Font
-To match the forest theme of the website, the Finlandica font was chosen for its natural tall, slender design.
+The font *Finlandica* was chosen for its compatibility with the forestry theme of the website.
+With its bold and rustic appearance, it evokes a sense of nature and earthiness that aligns perfectly with the website's purpose.

 ### Design Principle

 ## Database
 ### Database schema
 ![schema](./README/schema.png)
+The database for the Nottingham Forest was designed to efficiently store and organise data related to products, customers, and orders.
+The categories table is linked to the products table through a foreign key, allowing each product to be associated with a specific category.
+The product traits and product trait values tables were created to store additional product information that may vary among products, while the customers table stores information about each registered customer.
+Orders and order items tables are linked to customers and products tables, respectively, enabling orders to be placed and tracked for each customer.
+The design allows for efficient data retrieval and manipulation, making it suitable for the needs of an e-commerce website.

 ### Search query
-> The search bar and side bar traits are used to retrieve a list of products that match the keywords and selected traits.
+The search bar and side bar traits are used to retrieve a list of products that match the keywords and selected traits.
 ```sql
 SELECT products.product_id, products.product_name, products.price, products.image_url, GROUP_CONCAT(product_traits.trait_id, ':', product_trait_values.value SEPARATOR ', ') AS traits
 FROM products